HankB/event-driven-HC-SR04/README.md

 ## Status

-* 2024-04-30 (First commit of `hcsr04_distance.c`) Send long trigger pulse to verify GPIO write.
-Can also see a disturbance in the echo pin using a DVM.
-* 2024-05-01 Working measurement of sorts using empirically determined conversion factor.
-And polling.
+* 2024-06-22 Working and using the `libgpiod` event facility.
+Results not accurate.
 * 2024-06-13 fiddling with polled version.
 Planning to implement interrupts in a feature branch
 * 2024-06-13 first cut at using an ISR.
 I don't understand the results.
 There seem to be many fewer clock counts than with polling.
 Perhaps `clock()` is not suitable to use in an ISR.
+* 2024-05-01 Working measurement of sorts using empirically determined conversion factor.
+And polling.
+* 2024-04-30 (First commit of `hcsr04_distance.c`) Send long trigger pulse to verify GPIO write.
+Can also see a disturbance in the echo pin using a DVM.